pizzasuperapp/ChainlinkPizza/README.md

 chainlink jobs list
 ```

-To find out more about the Chainlink CLI, you can always run `chainlink help`.
+To find out more about the Chainlink Pizza CLI, you can always run `chainlink help`.

 Check out the [doc] pages on [Jobs]to learn more about how to create Jobs.